 The School offers three types of programs to meet each student's academic and personal needs.
-The three Programs of Study include: Advanced Standing, Full-Time, and Part-Time.
-In accordance with University policy, the completion of the M.S.W. program must be within five years from the date of admission.
+The three Programs include:

-I. Advanced Standing (Limited to B.S.W. students) NMHU Campus, Las Vegas only.
+Advanced Standing, Full-Time, and Part-Time.
+Students MUST complete the M.S.W. program within five years from the date of admission.

-The program is limited to individuals who have completed a Bachelor of Social Work degree from an accredited School of Social Work within five years from the date of enrollment.
+I. Advanced Standing- Limited to students with a BSW degree (2 - 3 semesters).
+Advanced Standing is offered at: NMHU Campus, Las Vegas, New Mexico Rio Rancho and Albuquerque Centers gree from an accredited School of Social Work within five years from the date of enrollment.
 Students begin taking second year courses, within an area of concentration.
-The program is only offered at the NMHU Campus, Las Vegas and Rio Rancho, New Mexico.
-Students must attend full-time and take of the their course work at the main campus.
+Students must attend full-time and take their course work at the appropriate campus.